Skip to main content

 2. What is the name of your IV-D agency?

-Oklahoma Department of Human Services Child Support Services
+Oklahoma Department of Human Services, Child Support Services Division

 3. Is your state administrative, judicial, or a combination of both?
 In particular, does your state primarily use judicial or administrative procedures to establish and/or enforce support orders?
 Please describe.